gacou54/pyorthanc/paper.md

 4. Anonymization: PyOrthanc exposes Orthanc’s anonymization functionalities, which are useful for research and data sharing.

-5. Modalities: Users can easily command Orthanc servers to invoke DIMSE services with other connected modalities (e.g. CT scan, PACS), which allows querying, storing, and retrieving DICOM data.
+5. Modalities: Users can easily command Orthanc servers to invoke DICOM Message Service Element (DIMSE) services with other connected modalities, such as Computerized Tomography (CT) scan and hospital Picture Archiving and Communication Systems (PACS), which allows querying, storing, and retrieving DICOM data.

 6. Jobs: PyOrthanc allows to monitoring of long-running tasks on the Orthanc server.